Miroslav Đukić: Serbia national team

-On 23 January 2007, Đukić was named head coach of Partizan, being eventually voted Manager of the Year.
+Belgium, Spain and UAE

 On 11 June 2009 he signed for R.E.
 Mouscron in Belgium, replacing Enzo Scifo and being joined at the Pro League team by former Valencia teammates Amedeo Carboni and Juan Sánchez, who acted as sporting director and technical director, respectively; all left shortly after, as the club folded due to severe economical problems.

 In late March 2011, Đukić became Hércules CF manager after Esteban Vigo was sacked.
 His first match in charge was a 3–1 away win against Real Sociedad, but the Valencians ultimately suffered top-flight relegation.

 On 6 July 2011, Đukić was appointed at another second division side, agreeing to a three-year contract with Real Valladolid.
 In early June 2013, after leading them to promotion in his first season – via the playoffs – and the 14th position in the second, he replaced Ernesto Valverde at the helm of former club Valencia.

 Đukić was relieved of his duties on 16 December 2013, following the team's eighth loss of the season, 3–0 at Atlético Madrid which left it in ninth place.
 He was revealed as the new Córdoba CF manager on 20 October 2014, succeeding Albert Ferrer.

 On 23 January 2017, Đukić became the head coach of Al Shabab, but was forced out after the club merged with Al Ahli to form Shabab Al Ahli.